About Helen

 I'm an editor, writer, poet, teacher, and scholar.

 As an editor, I'm an amalgam of a supervisor, mentor, advisor and sounding-board, as well as someone who re-arranges words, checks facts, and nags about details.
-I believe that editor and author should meet as professionals with equally valuable skills in a spirit of collaboration, and that both parties should learn and grow from the experience.
+I believe that editor and author should meet as practitioners with equally valuable skills in a spirit of collaboration, and that both parties should learn and grow from the experience.

 I also work on the other side of the author/editor relationship.
 I've released two collections of poetry: Strange Fruit, published in 2009 by Modjaji Books; and Prunings, published in 2016 by uHlanga.
 John Eppel found Strange Fruit a “compelling” read, containing “a poetry of glittering surfaces”.
 (LitNet found the poems “altogether edible”.)
 Prunings likewise has been lauded for its “wonder and power” in the Cape Times, and was joint winner of the South African Literary Award for Poetry in 2017.

-I've also had huge fun producing commercial fiction, notably the A Girl Walks In choose-your-own-erotic-adventure trilogy I co-wrote with Sarah Lotz and Paige Nick under the nom de plume Helena S. Paige.
+I've also had great fun producing commercial fiction, notably the A Girl Walks In choose-your-own-erotic-adventure trilogy I co-wrote with Sarah Lotz and Paige Nick under the nom de plume Helena S. Paige.
 A Girl Walks Into a BarA Girl Walks Into A Wedding, and A Girl Walks Into A Blind Date have been translated into twenty-one languages, including Catalan and traditional Mandarin.

 I love collaborations, and two of my favourite projects include a memoir of Rape Crisis Cape Town (the world’s oldest independent surviving crisis organisation) and Stray: An anthology of animal stories and poems, co-edited with Diane Awerbuck.
 The cover was designed by Joey Hi-Fi, the international award-winning designer who does the covers for Lauren Beukes’s books, and the proceeds benefit TEARS, a local animal charity.